ExpediaGroup/graphql-kotlin/executions/graphql-kotlin-dataloader-instrumentation/README.md

 val result2 = graphQL.executeAsync(executionInput2)
 ```

-- `DataLoaderLevelInstrumentation` will dispatch the `KotlinDataLoaderRegistry` instance when
+- `DataLoaderLevelDispatchedInstrumentation` will dispatch the `KotlinDataLoaderRegistry` instance when
   a certain level of all executionInputs was dispatched (all DataFetchers were invoked).
 - `DataLoaderSyncExhaustionInstrumentation` will dispatch the `KotlinDataLoaderRegistry` instance when
   the synchronous execution of an operation exhausted (synchronous execution will be exhausted when all data fetchers